HackingGate/tailwind-nextjs-blog/data/others/privacy-policy.md

 type: Other
 ---

-This Privacy Policy describes the policies of HackingGate ("us", "we" or "our") regarding the information we collect or receive about our customers.
-It is applicable to our website, applications and other products and services collectively as "Services".
+This Privacy Policy describes the policies of HackingGate ("us," "we," or "our") regarding the information we collect or receive about our customers.
+It is applicable to our website, applications, and other products and services collectively referred to as "Services."

-Below we explain how we collect and use data about you.
+Below, we explain how we collect and use data about you.

 ### Data Collection

-We differentiate personal and non-personal data.
+We differentiate between personal and non-personal data.
 Personal data is information that can be used to identify an individual.
-Non-personal data is information that cannot be used just by itself to identify an individual.
+Non-personal data is information that cannot be used by itself to identify an individual.

-We do not share your data with anyone except for the data processors listed below, and to comply with the law or to protect our rights.
+We do not share your data with anyone except for the data processors listed below and to comply with the law or to protect our rights.

 Here is the list of personal and non-personal data that we process and/or collect, who is actually collecting it, why it is collected, how it is used, and who it is shared with.

-**Contractual Information (personal data):** for users who purchase our apps directly through Apple (App Store, Volume Purchase Program), we do not collect and do not have access to your customer data (Apple manages it directly). **Data Processor:** Apple.
+**Contractual Information (personal data):** For users who purchase our apps directly through Apple (App Store, Volume Purchase Program), we do not collect or have access to your customer data (Apple manages it directly). **Data Processor:** Apple.

-**User-Generated Content (personal data):** we do not collect user-generated content.
-Our apps may access, process, update your local/cloud storage data on your behalf.
+**User-Generated Content (personal data):** We do not collect user-generated content.
+Our apps may access, process, and update your local/cloud storage data on your behalf.
 No sharing of personal data is performed without user consent other than through specific user-initiated actions.
-Your data can be accessed/exported either directly from our apps, or directly with the service provider. **Data Processor:** Apple.
+Your data can be accessed/exported either directly from our apps or directly with the service provider. **Data Processor:** Apple.

-**Information when use our Websites, Web Applications, and APIs (non-personal data):** we use Cloudflare to serve our websites, web applications, and APIs.
+**Information when using our Websites, Web Applications, and APIs (non-personal data):** We use Cloudflare to serve our websites, web applications, and APIs.
 When you use our web services or APIs, you are one of the [End Users defined by Cloudflare](https://www.cloudflare.com/privacypolicy/).
-Click that link to see what information Cloudflare collect. **Data Processor:** Cloudflare.
+Click that link to see what information Cloudflare collects. **Data Processor:** Cloudflare.

-**Support Mails (personal data):** we provide support by email.
+**Support Mails (personal data):** We provide support by email.
 Users can contact us through our support email addresses to request support about our Services. **Data Processor:** Apple.

-**Email Address (personal data):** email addresses, as part of Contractual Information and Support Mails, are detailed above. **Data Processor:** Apple.
+**Email Address (personal data):** Email addresses, as part of Contractual Information and Support Mails, are detailed above. **Data Processor:** Apple.

-**Reviews (personal data):** for users who write reviews on App Store.
-Review feature is provided by Apple.
-Reviews are public and visiable to other users. **Data Processor:** Apple.
+**Reviews (personal data):** For users who write reviews on the App Store, the review feature is provided by Apple.
+Reviews are public and visible to other users. **Data Processor:** Apple.

-**Comments (personal data):** for users who comment on our website.
-Comment feature is provided by giscus.
-Comments are public and visiable to other users. **Data Processors:** giscus organization, GitHub.
+**Comments (personal data):** For users who comment on our website, the comment feature is provided by giscus.
+Comments are public and visible to other users. **Data Processors:** giscus organization, GitHub.

-**Analytics (non-personal data):** we use a self-hosting Umami instance on Vercel connected to a Supabase database hosted in the EU (eu-central-1, Frankfurt, Germany) and Google Analytics to collect analytics data.
+**Analytics (non-personal data):** We use a self-hosted Umami instance on Vercel connected to a Supabase database hosted in the EU (eu-central-1, Frankfurt, Germany) and Google Analytics to collect analytics data.
 If you have JavaScript enabled, Umami and Google Analytics collect information about your device and browser for analytics purposes.
-To opt-out of this service, use a script blocker to block [https://umami.hackinggate.com/script.js](https://umami.hackinggate.com/script.js) and [https://www.googletagmanager.com/gtag/js?id=G-KH8KBJD6HN](https://www.googletagmanager.com/gtag/js?id=G-KH8KBJD6HN)
-, or a domain blocker to block [https://umami.hackinggate.com](https://umami.hackinggate.com) and [https://www.googletagmanager.com](https://www.googletagmanager.com). **Data Processors:** Supabase, Vercel, Google Analytics.
+To opt out of this service, use a script blocker to block [https://umami.hackinggate.com/script.js](https://umami.hackinggate.com/script.js) and [https://www.googletagmanager.com/gtag/js?id=G-KH8KBJD6HN](https://www.googletagmanager.com/gtag/js?id=G-KH8KBJD6HN), or a domain blocker to block [https://umami.hackinggate.com](https://umami.hackinggate.com) and [https://www.googletagmanager.com](https://www.googletagmanager.com). **Data Processors:** Supabase, Vercel, Google Analytics.

 ### Data Processors